 You can upload a .CSV file for a single account on the account details page using the edit button in the top right:

-- On desktop, navigate to Accounts and select the account you want to import to.
+- On desktop, navigate to Accounts and select the account to which you want to import.

 - Select Edit > Upload transactions.